slimmpylk/PulseGlow/README.md

 # PulseLEDGlow: Heart Rate LED Controller

+Whole idea for this project was, how to be visible in the most coolest way possible when running, cycling or doing whatever in the dark roads.
+Now cars can see you like that guy is doing ZONE 2 training, woooahh!!!

 PulseLEDGlow is a project that integrates a Raspberry Pi, any heart rate monitor, and an SPI-controlled LED strip.
 The LEDs change colors dynamically based on heart rate zones, providing a visual representation of your heart rate intensity.

 ## Features